moorepants/anaconda-dee-config/README.md

 in the directory with the `construct.yaml` file.
 This can take 10-30 minutes depending on your computer's speed and download speeds.
-After it finishes there will be `tudelft-conda-<version>-Windows-x86_64.exe` in the directory.
-This installer can be executed on any computer that does not have Anaconda installed.
+After it finishes there will be an executable file, for example `tudelft-conda-<version>-Windows-x86_64.exe`, in the directory.
+This installer can be executed on any computer to install the DEE.

 # Installing

-Once you have built the installer `exe`, you can use it to install the TU Delft Anaconda on other computers.
+Once you have built the installer `exe`, `sh`, `pkg`, you can use it to install the TU Delft Anaconda on other computers.

 ## Step 1: Download the installer

-Download `tudelft-conda-<version>-Windows-x86_64.exe` to the Windows computer you want to install it on.
+For example on Windows, download `tudelft-conda-<version>-Windows-x86_64.exe` to the Windows computer you want to install it on.

 We build Windows, Linux, and Mac installers in this Github CI action: